SYANiDE-/Python/README.md

 # Python
 Home of python modules I've created... ready for import and implement however you will!

-Here you will find scripts, programs, modules, all teh things.
-Some useful, some WTF, and some oh cool but impractical.
+Here you will find scripts, programs, modules, all the things.
+Some useful, some WTF, and some "oh cool, but kind of impractical".

-THey should all be pretty self-explanatory.
+They should all be pretty self-explanatory.
 And of course, fully reviewable.

 ## And just in case they're not: